iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Individuals seeking to obtain civil court records in Iowa can do so verbally or in writing.
 Civil court records can be obtained in person, online, telephone, or mailing.
 Before requesting, it is essential to have sufficient information that will help identify the records.

-Additionally, publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Additionally, publicly available records may also be accessible from some third-party websites.
+These websites operate autonomously without links to any state-controlled institution or agency.
+Such platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile